belle2/basf2/analysis/doc/RestOfEvent.rst

   Names or behavior of the ROE variables may vary from release to release.
   Please recheck list of variables ``basf2 variables.py`` when switching between the releases.

-After reconstructing the ROE, one can use ROE-dependent modules, like :doc:`FlavorTagger`, `ContinuumSuppression`, `FullEventInterpretation` and other algorithms.
+After reconstructing the ROE, one can use ROE-dependent modules, like :doc:`FlavorTagger`, `ContinuumSuppression`, :doc:`FullEventInterpretation` and other algorithms.

 ROE particle type hypothesis
 ----------------------------